openbibleinfo/Bible-Reference-Formatter/README.md

 Ending sequences come in two varieties: `&` for a two-item sequence (`Gen.1,Gen.2`), and `,&` for a three-or-more item sequence (`Gen.1,Gen.2,Gen.3,Gen.4`).

-You enable to these ending sequences by setting a `&` or `,&` key in `options`.
+You enable these ending sequences by setting a `&` or `,&` key in `options`.
 If you've set any specific `,` options, you probably want to recreate similar rules with `&` and/or `,&` variants to avoid inconsistencies.

 For example, let's adapt the `niv-long` options to include `&` and `,&` options: